 Judging from my previous attempts, I think we all know that I’m no professional MasterChef, but I did feel very confident in my ability to make these delicious dumplings.
 I know that pelmeni is a dish with which people love to experiment, but considering the failed attempts I’ve had in preparing my blini, I decided that this time it would be wise, for the sake of my bruised ego, to stick with the original recipe.

-Ingredients you will need for preparing pelmeni:
+Ingredients you will need for preparing pelmeni with mushrooms:

 - 2 cups of flour